CrescentCorp/Legacy-Hana/README.md

 Hana is built similarly to how Roblox's coroutine scheduler work as Hana acts as the main loop, so its `start` function (require("src/init")) is a yielding operation.

 Hana works by searching for `.work.luau`s in a directory which returns a function that expects a `task` library.
-This library is used fior scheduling coroutines.
+Hana itself is composed of two parts, the first is a scheduler and a module importer, while the second is a coroutine yielding utility that mimic Roblox's `task` library.

+Keep in mind that once the scheduler starts running, it will yield the calling coroutine until all imported coroutines + coroutines that were created during execution finish execution.
+As such, treat the calling coroutine *(or file)* as a starter function that purely starts the scheduling + all other pre/post execution.

 ## Usage
 Currently there is no documentation, though the source code is simple enough so go take a look at it.